Meals on Wheels: Stickem Food Truck And Restaurant

 newest most established food trucks, Stickem, should instantly earn a place in our hearts.

 The Stickem truck’s menu is simple: they serve food, mostly meat, impaled on sticks.
 I’m glad that they decided to pick a niche and stick with it.
 Too many food trucks try to be rolling versions of full restaurants, and by limiting themselves, Stickem is able to focus and make great food in a small space.

 Plus, the food-on-a-stick format works well in an environment where people might be walking and eating or not be able to sit down.

 When I found the truck parked at the Ridgeway Loop, they were serving steak, chicken, tofu and shrip in kabobs or on salads.
-I ordered the steak kabobs and my friend E. ordered the chicken, both of which came with fries, vegetables and a little spear of grapes.
+I ordered the steak kabobs and my friend E. ordered the chicken, both of which came with fries or vegetables.

 I expected the food to be good, but in a food-on-a-stick-from-a-truck kind of way, like a ProntoPup or something.
 Instead, I was kind of shocked by how incredibly good it was.

 My steak was cooked perfectly – it was juicy, just a little bit crunchy on the edges, and seasoned with a combination of spices that I’d buy by the jug if they sold it in stores.
 I don’t normally like grilled chicken (it’s one of those foods that seems to thrive on dryness and mediocrity), but Stickem’s was tender and every bit as flavorful as the steak.

 As for the sides, the vegetables were pretty good, but the fries were great.
 They were some of the spiciest spicy fries I’ve ever had, and I wished I had remembered to buy a drink.

 Seriously, though, food on a stick is happiness.
 Stickem is happiness.